SNAL-HB/snalab/content/sna101/_index.en.md

 title: "SNA 101"
 date: 2020-10-12T11:02:05+06:00
 icon: "ti-blackboard"
-description: "a.k.a. cheatsheets and some crash courses" type : "docs"
+description: "A.K.A. cheatsheets and some crash courses for your initiation" type : "docs"
 ---
 {{< notice info >}}